Cloud-based accounts payable: What it is and how it works

 What is cloud-based accounts payable?

-Cloud-based accounts payable (AP) is a type of software-as-a-service (SaaS) solution that automates how businesses process invoices, route approvals, and pay vendors.
+Cloud-based accounts payable (AP) is a type of software-as-a-service (SaaS) solution that automates how you process invoices, route approvals, and pay vendors.

 Unlike traditional AP systems that rely on paper-based workflows or locally installed software, cloud-based platforms provide a faster, more secure, and scalable approach to managing payments.
-These systems are accessible from any device with internet access—making them ideal for distributed teams, remote workforces, and organizations with growing operational needs.
+These systems are accessible from any device with internet access, making them ideal for distributed teams, remote workforces, and growing companies.

 Key features of cloud-based AP systems

-Cloud-based AP solutions streamline and centralize accounts payable by offering functionality that improves speed, accuracy, and oversight across every step of the AP lifecycle.
-Common features include:
+Cloud-based AP platforms improve speed, accuracy, and oversight across every step of the AP lifecycle:

 - Automated invoice processing: Digitizes incoming invoices and automatically routes them to the right approvers based on predefined rules